ytsaurus/ytsaurus/yt/docs/en/_includes/api/cpp/examples.md

   - `Host`: host part of the link url.
   - `Port`: port part of the link url.
   - `Path`: path part of the link url.
-- `OccurenceCount`: how many times link appears in the document.
+- `OccurrenceCount`: how many times link appears in the document.

 Our input table is sorted by `DocTitle` column.
 We want to aggregate information about each document into single row of output table.